atomicframeworks/stylize.js/README.md

 ## Installation
 1. Include the source script in your html <br>
-This script will create the addStyles function that can be used to add new styles to the document head.
+This script will create the addStyles function that can be used to append new style blocks to the document head.
 ```html
 <script src="addStyles.js"></script>
 ```